Bacillus licheniformis: Natural genetic transformation

 B. licheniformis is naturally competent for genetic transformation.
 Natural genetic transformation is a sexual process involving DNA transfer from one bacterium to another through the intervening medium, and the integration of the donor sequence into the recipient genome by homologous recombination.

-Pathogenicity and Food Spoilage
+Pathogenicity and food spoilage

 Bacillus licheniformis has been found to cause infection in several cases of immunocompromised patients.
 B. licheniformis has been found to be the causative agent of ventriculitis, ophthalmitis, bacteremia, peritonitis, and endocarditis.
 B. licheniformis is also known to contaminate food, especially dairy, as well as causing "ropiness" in bread.
 There is evidence that contamination may be a result of a toxin.

-Identification through testing
+Identification

 Below is a list of differential techniques and results that can help to identify Bacillus licheniformis from other bacteria and Bacillus species.